NJBLAGA/robot_v2/README.md

 Once you are in the main directory of `RobotV2`, run the command `./bin/console` within your terminal.

+## Run Rspec tests

+Once you are in the main directory of `RobotV2`, run the command `bundle exec rspec spec` within your terminal.

 ## RobotV2 -- Mode Options

 Once the above command is run, the main menu should be displayed on the screen. `RobotV2` offers two modes -- `Manual` and `Auto`.